Numerous Barn Owl sighting have taken place at Warren Farm.

 With heart-shaped face, buff back and wings and pure white underparts, the barn owl is a distinctive and much-loved countryside bird.
 Widely distributed across the UK, and indeed the world, this bird has suffered declines through the 20th century and is thought to have been adversely affected by organochlorine pesticides such as DDT in the 1950s and ’60s.

 Nocturnal birds like the barn owl are poorly monitored by the Breeding Bird Survey and, subject to this caveat, numbers may have increased between 1995-2008.

-Barn owls are a Schedule 1 and 9 species – breathtaking flight on Warren Farm.
+Barn owls are a Schedule 1 and 9 species – taking breathtaking flight on Warren Farm.

 What they eat:

 Mice, voles, shrews and some larger mammals and small birds.
-Warren Farm provides the vital habitat for these and represents a vital hunting ground for the resident Barn Owls.
+Warren Farm provides the vital habitat for these and represents an important hunting ground for the resident Barn Owls.
 Without a hunting ground, producing their daily nourishment, the owl boxes will become empty, and Barn Owls will not be seen over Warren Farm.

 Read more at https://www.rspb.org.uk/birds-and-wildlife/wildlife-guides/bird-a-z/barn-owl/#qDSIrSciF8x7vB6R.99